CECIL S. BOYD, CAPT, USAF

 Surviving are his widow Kristin; a son, Dennis S., and two daughters, Susan and Karen, of 410 Berkeley Rd., Laredo, Tx.
 78040; his mother, Mrs. Sara B. Miller of Laytone Lake, Penns Grove, N. J. 08069.

 From The Gettysburg Times on February 6, 1968:

 CAPT, C, BOYD, TOWN NATIVE, DIES IN CRASH

 Capt.
 Cecil S. Boyd, 28, Laredo, Tex., a native of Gettysburg, was fatally injured last Tuesday evening at 8:08 o'clock when his T-38 training plane crashed about 20 miles southeast of Zapata, Tex., while he was on a solo training flight from the Laredo Air Force Base.
 Boyd was a son of Mrs. Neil Miller, the former Sara (Rife) Boyd, Penns Grove, N.J., and the late Cecil Boyd who died in 1957.
 A number of years ago the Boyds operated a tourist camp and garage along the Emmitsburg Rd.

 The deceased graduated from the U.S. Naval Academy in 1961, having received his appointment there from California.
 Following graduation he entered the U.S. Air Force.
 In addition to his mother he is survived by his widow, one son, Dennis, aged five: two daughters, Susan Lynne, four, and Karen Faith, 11 months.
 A number of relatives reside in Adams County.

-He is buried in Annapolis.
+He is buried in the Naval Academy Cemetery.